 For years chicken piccata was one of my favorite dishes to order when we ate at our favorite local Italian eatery.
 I knew I had to make it myself at home, so I did.
 After mastering it, I was hooked.
 It's very simple to prepare and such a treat to serve restaurant quality dishes in your own kitchen.

-What's The Best Way To Serve Chicken Piccata?
+The Best Way to Serve Chicken Piccata

 Preferably with a side of al dente pasta to soak up every drop of the amazing lemon sauce.
 Although not a traditional ingredient in the breading, I add panko breadcrumbs to the flour dredge to give it the crunch that we really enjoy.
 A simple yet beautiful dish to serve any day of the week.
 See also Bundt Pan Lemon Thyme Chicken and Red Potatoes and Chicken Cakes and Remoulade Sauce.